PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## 1.17 Port Status

-- Twilight Forest: Pending.
+- Twilight Forest: Waiting for Release.
+(Critical!
+When a version comes out we might need to remove some integrations.)

-- JEI: Pending.
+- JEI: Waiting for Release.

-- Curios: Pending.
+- Curios: Available.

-- Patchouli: Pending.
+- Patchouli: Waiting for Release.

 - CTM: Pending.